googleapis/google-cloud-java/generation/new_client/README.md

 eval "$(pyenv virtualenv-init -)"
 ```

 Logout the shell and login again.
+You should be at the home directory.

 Assuming you have the following folder structure:
 ```
 ~ (Home)
     -> IdeaProjects/
         -> google-cloud-java
+    -> ...
 ```
-You should run these next commands in the home directory.
+You can run these next commands in the home directory (or IdeaProjects).
 Otherwise, run it at `google-cloud-java`'s parent directory.

 Confirm pyenv installation succeeded: